 Idea

-UNGROUND is a kinetic typographic light installation that revolves around the letters of the German word ORDNUNG (“order”).
-Rather than forming a coherent whole, these letters spin in constant motion, occasionally hinting at partial words-such as GROUND or RUN-but never fully settling.
-The piece mirrors our collective news consumption: refreshing headlines day after day, hoping to find something solid, only to be met with further fragmentation.
+UNGROUND is a kinetic typographic light installation built around the letters of the German word ORDNUNG (“order”).
+Rather than forming a stable whole, these letters remain in constant rotation, occasionally hinting at partial words such as GROUND or RUN, but never fully settling.
+The piece mirrors our collective mode of news consumption: refreshing headlines again and again in the hope of finding something solid, only to encounter further fragmentation.

-The invented term UNGROUND suggests the absence of any firm foundation, capturing both an internal sense of rootlessness and an external reality defined by constant crisis updates.
+The invented term UNGROUND evokes the absence of any firm foundation.
+It names both an internal feeling of rootlessness and an external reality shaped by permanent crisis updates.

 Photos: Jennifer Braun